Traumatic Brain Injury and Suicide Video Presentation Part 1

 Hello my friend and welcome back to Second Chance to Live.
 I am happy to see that you decided to stop by to visit with me.
 Thank you.
 This morning I felt led to create a video presentation of a 2 article that I wrote in November 2007.
 The article, Traumatic Brain Injury and Suicide.

-To watch part 1 of this 2 part video series.
-To watch the presentation, please click on the title.
-Thank you.
-Traumatic Brain Injury and Suicide Video Presentation Part 1
+To watch part 1 of this 2 part video series, you may click on this link: Traumatic Brain Injury and Suicide Video Presentation Part 1

 As you listen to and watch the video presentations and questions come to mind, please ask.
 All questions are good questions.
 If you would like to leave a comment, please do so my friend.
 I will respond to you.